What will my vacancy rent for?

 How long do we sign an agreement for?

-Our property management agreements start with a six month term and then become month to month.
+Our property management agreements start with a six month or twelve month term and then become month to month.
 In some cases a longer term can be used by mutual agreement.
 Once the initial term is completed the agreement can be cancelled with 30 days notice.

 Do you have any references?